Cossey/mqtt-camera-ai-monitor/README.md

 For issues and questions:

 - Check the application logs for error details
+- Monitor camera `/status` and `/stats` topics for real-time information
 - Verify configuration settings
 - Ensure network connectivity to MQTT broker and AI endpoint
 - Test with single image before using multi-image capture